Meeco/cryppo/README.md

 #### Persisting Encrypted Data
 The encryption process will return an `EncryptedDataWithDerivedKey` object that contains all the encryption artifacts necessary to decrypt the encrypted data.
-The data in this object can be serialized using the the `EncryptedDataWithDerivedKey#serialize` method.
+The data in this object can be serialized using the `EncryptedDataWithDerivedKey#serialize` method.
 The serialized payload can be stored directly in a database.
 The serialized payload can later be loaded by using `Cryppo.load(serialized_payload)`.